skiaskiaskia/ct_scraper/README.md

 - Extracts **Intervention Treatments** associated with the trials.
 - Generates CSV files for each trial number detailing the outcomes.
 - Organizes outcomes under separate folders based on the **Intervention/Treatment** name.
+- You can edit / add to it to suit your needs.

 ## Requirements 📦